christnp/e6998-project/README.md

 The report that accompanies this work can be found in this repo: [ADD PAPER LINK HERE]()

+***
 ### Objective
-The goal of the experiments covered in this repo is to simply provide a survey of some different deep learning approaches that attempt or claim to address the issue of training models on limited (good/labelled) data availability.
+The goal of the experiments covered by the work in this repo is to provide a survey of different deep learning approaches that attempt or claim to address the issue of training models on limited (good/labelled) datasets.

+***
 ### Environment
 There would be no code if it weren't for the amazing infrastructure and frameworks.
-This section provides a glance at the tools we leveraged to complete the objective defined above.
+Below is a glance at the tools we leveraged to complete the objective defined above.
 At the time of these experiments, we relied on the following dependencies:
 ```
 Python Version:      3.7.8
 PyTorch Version:     1.7.1+cu101